burnthoney/burnthoney.github.io/_posts/2024-08-08-managing-git-profiles-and-ssh-keys.md

 user.email=your_personal_email
 user.signingkey=your_signing_key
 ```
-Your output should now hopefully contain those lines.
+Your output should now hopefully contain something similar to those lines.
+Make sure that the `user.email` matches
+the email set for your profile, which should be your personal_email in this scenario.

 ## Troubleshooting Tips
-- Verify whether your ssh works by doing `ssh -i ~/.ssh/<ssh_key> git@<provider>.com` where provider is something like Github or bitbucket
+- Verify your SSH setup by running `ssh -i ~/.ssh/<ssh_key> git@<provider>.com` (replace <provider> with GitHub, Bitbucket , etc.).
-- Make sure your gitDir ends with a slash e.g `"gitDir:~/Development/<folder>/"`
+- Ensure your gitDir ends with a slash, e.g., `"gitDir:~/Development/<folder>/"`.
-- Verify whether you are in the expected directory e.g /Development/personal for personal projects
+- Double-check that you're in the correct directory, such as /Development/personal for personal projects.
-If you still have problem feel free to leave a comment below.
+If issues persist, feel free to leave a comment below.